english-blog/english-blog.github.io/_posts/2013-10-20-100-ways-to-motivate-yourself-change-your-life-forever-steve-chandler-audiobook-review.md

 4. **Read Yourself a Success Story** - Yes.
 Read Aloud.
 I learnt this technique in a voice acting course by Dr Prakash.
 It has helped me immensely.
 Pick up a book of success stories and read aloud to yourself a success story everyday.
 This works.

 5. **Just be Unexpected** - Do what makes you tick.
 Write, Collaborate, Create.
 Do anything you want.
 Creativity does not mean originality.
-Build upon other's work, create a better version of it or simply share other's work, if you don't have a clue about creativity.
+Build upon others work, create a better version of it or simply share others work, if you don't have a clue about creativity.
 Don't let the "*Originality*" idea prevent you from doing something good.

 6. **Act Like a Hero** - Damn.
 I do this from my childhood.
 Whenever I go to a movie and impressed with the hero, I think myself as the hero in the movie.
 I feel awesome.
 Without heroes, we are plain simple boring people.
-Choose as many heroes as you want, and try to act like one (doesn't mean to jump like spiderman)
+Choose as many heroes as you want, and try to act like one (doesn't mean to jump like spider man)

 7. **Say NO to yourself** - Seriously?.
 Yes.
 Sometimes.
 Especially when it comes to discipline.
 Your body and mind will come up with creative questions to keep you in the bed.
 Don't listen to them.
 Say NO. Become your own disciple.
 Do 2 things daily that you don't want to do.
 Assume that those are the orders from your guru version of yourself.
 Do it, no matter what you think.